ternaryop8479/LanternOS/README.md

 then, use `./run.sh` to start the LanternOS with your QEMU.

 # TODO
+1. Add the memory management.
+2. Make a font for LanternOS Terminal.
+3. Port the stdlib and STL to LanternOS.
-1. Make the disk support.
+4. Make the disk support.
-2. Compelete the key-maps (key-board mapping).
+5. Compelete the key-maps (key-board mapping).